‘The Conners’ Tape The First Episode Of Season 2, Here’s What Audience Members Had To Say

 The Conners cast is back.
 The cast members of the ABC sitcom just taped the first episode of the show’s second season, titled “Preemies, Weed, and Infidelity,” and fans are getting a sneak peek of what things looked like on the set of the taping at Warner Bros.
-Studios in Burbank, Calif.
+Studios in Burbank, California.

-A video of the cast’s curtain call was posted on the official Conners Instagram page, and two things were immediately noticeable: The child cast members are much taller now, and Becky (Lecy Goranson) is very pregnant.
+A video of the cast’s curtain call was posted on the official Conners Instagram page, and two things were immediately noticeable — the child cast members are much taller now, and Becky (Lecy Goranson) is very pregnant.

 In the video, which you can see below, the eldest Conner daughter’s pregnancy is on full display as she wears her uniform for Casa Bonita, the Mexican restaurant she works at.
-In addition, a noticeable thinner Dan Conner (John Goodman) is wearing a Lobo Lounge t-shirt, a throwback to the bar the original Roseanne frequently in the original series.
+In addition, a noticeable thinner Dan Conner (John Goodman) is wearing a Lobo Lounge t-shirt, a throwback to the bar the original Roseanne star frequented in the original series.

 Several fans posted to the comments section to remark on Becky’s baby belly, while others noted how tall the kids on the cast got since the first season wrapped.